trickv/openwebrx/README.md

 OpenWebRX
 =========

 This is the **improved version** of the OpenWebRX online SDR.
-Features available in this version of OpenWebRX:
+The pre-built packages for this version of OpenWebRX are now available from https://luarvique.github.io/ppa/.
+Features found in the improved OpenWebRX that are not present in the original version:
 * Adjustable noise filtering based on spectral subtraction.
 * Adjustable tuning step.
 * Waterfall panning on touchscreen based devices.